nathancarllopez/Hyperbolic-Paint/README.md

 bugs to fix:
 - Opening/closing dev tools causes the coordinates of the mouse cursor appear in the wrong place.
 Refreshing fixes the issue

 - polygons sometimes fill incorrectly, but it's hard to reproduce.
 It seems that triangles fill fine, but more than three vertices is weird.
 Update: it looks like having obtuse angles is the issue... or maybe not, jeez.
+I think it's an orientation thing?

+- Fill/stroke color of polygons changes when the polygon is dragged

 To do: